 Customers expect to interact seamlessly across channels, departments, and groups, but many companies are not built this way.
 Now, is the perfect time to improve performance, simplify internal processes and integrate insights across an entire business.

 People live through their phones nowadays.
 Soon, almost everything can be managed through your phone, which is why it makes sense to make sure that your website, app, or other materials found online is optimised for mobile as well, ensuring the customer experience meets the expectations of your customer.

-A recent study by Google found that 59% of mobile users have a more positive feeling about companies who are mobile friendly, allowing them to make purchases faster through their mobile sites, or apps.
+A recent study by Google found that 59% of mobile users have a more positive feeling about companies that are mobile-friendly, allowing them to make purchases faster through their mobile sites or apps.